Rayhan12/CSE-464-Mobile-Application-Development/README.md

 Welcome to **CSE 464: Mobile Application Development**!
 This isn't just another programming course – it's your gateway to building the next generation of mobile apps that could change the world! 🌍

 ### What You'll Learn 🧠
+- **Dart Programming**: Master the language that powers Flutter
-- **Flutter & Dart**: The dynamic duo that's taking the mobile world by storm
+- **Flutter Framework**: The dynamic duo that's taking the mobile world by storm
 - **Cross-platform Development**: Build once, run everywhere (iOS, Android, Web, Desktop!)
 - **UI/UX Design**: Create beautiful, intuitive interfaces that users will love
 - **State Management**: Master the art of managing app data like a pro